-While every child learns to speak at his or her own pace, general milestones can serve as a guide to normal speech and language development — and help doctors and other health professionals determine when a child might need extra help.
+While every child learns to speak at his or her own pace, general milestones can serve as a guide to normal speech and language development.
+These milestones help doctors and other health care providers determine when a child might need extra help.

 By the end of 3 months

 By the end of three months, your child might:

 By the end of 6 months

 By the end of six months, your child might:

 - Make gurgling sounds when playing with you or left alone

 - Babble and make a variety of sounds